Bishwas-py/seord/README.md

     totalLinks: number,
     internalLinks: LinksGroup,
     outboundLinks: LinksGroup,
-    questionSEO: {}
+    questionSEO: {
+        subKeywordsWithQuestion: KeywordDensity[],
+        keywordWithQuestion: KeywordDensity
     }
+}
 ```
 > You do not need TypeScript to use this library.
-I'm just making the format of data to be returned in this format.

-When you run the above example SEOrd will analyze the HTML content, providing you with an SEO score and detailed information about various aspects of the content's SEO.
+The above is just to show the data structure.

 ## Issue Reporting